NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

        Input fields for heteroscedastic GP

     Heteroscedastic Gaussian Process can be trained by selecting 'Heteroscedastic' option in the 'Nugget Variance' field.
-The following two parameters are are requested:
+The following two parameters are requested:

-    * **Number of samples to be replicated (A)** : Among number of unique samples specified in the 'Number of Samples' field, decide how many of them will have its replications.
+    * **Number of samples to be replicated (A)** : From the number of unique samples specified in the 'Number of Samples' field, decide how many of them will have replications.
     * **Number of replications per sample (B)** : Specify how many replications will be generated for the number of samples specified in A.
     * Without DoE, the total number of simulations required is then 'Number of Samples':math:`+A(B-1)`.